Loading...

 One of the most popular road trips is the Ring Road, taking travelers around the country in its entirety at their own pace.
 The road is well-maintained, traffic is typically light, and the views speak for themselves.
 The Golden Circle is great for those who don’t have long to spend in Iceland, incorporating 3 of the most popular attractions in South Iceland.

 Want a more challenging drive?
-Heading up into the Highlands is only possible in the summer when the F-Roads are open, and you will be rewarded with rugged terrain, winding roads, river crossings, and remote attractions with fewer tourists.
+Heading up into the Highlands is only possible in the summer when the F-Roads are open, but you will be rewarded with rugged terrain, winding roads, river crossings, and remote attractions with fewer tourists.

 Of course, there are also some considerations when it comes to car rentals in Iceland: